DinRiksdag/OpenRemiss/README.md

 - if you can script, fork this project and try to fetch and analyse more data from [regeringen.se](regeringen.se)!
 Write some code to clean the data or to visualise it! 👩🏽‍💻
-- if you can't but have a profession/occupation which would benefit from having this data available (journalist, politician, researcher), contact the government to ask them to do it!
+- if you can't but have a profession/occupation which would benefit from having this data available (journalist, politician, researcher), contact the government to ask them to release it!
 Explain to them what you could do with it. 👨🏻‍⚕️
 - ask the government to reform its [offentlighetsprincip](https://sv.wikipedia.org/wiki/Offentlighetsprincipen) to require that any piece of public data be available online in a structured format.
 Canada, the UK or France are doing it, it's time for Sweden to catch up! 🙋🏻‍♀️